GauravHemrajani/Dice-Roll-with-Arduino/README.md

 Display Functions: Individual functions for each number (1 to 6) display the corresponding segments on the 7-segment display.

 # Code
-You can find the code in mainCode.txt file!
+You can find the code in mainCode.ino file!